thirdweb-example/edition-drop/README.md

 - The font with `--font`
 - The border colors with `--border-color`

-### 3. Plug in your NFT Drop contract address
+### 3. Plug in your Edition Drop contract address

-Replace the value of the `myNftDropContractAddress` inside [`index.tsx`](/pages/index.tsx) with your NFT Drop contract address you can find in the dashboard.
+Replace the value of the `myEditionDropContractAddress` inside [`index.tsx`](/pages/index.tsx) with your Edition Drop contract address (you can find in the dashboard).

 ---

 ## Join our Discord!

-For any questions, suggestions, join our discord at [https://discord.gg/thirdweb](https://discord.gg/thirdweb).
+For any questions, suggestions, join our Discord at [https://discord.gg/thirdweb](https://discord.gg/thirdweb).